tbali0524/advent-of-code-solutions/puzzles.md

 |  +  |2017| 24|Electromagnetic Moat                      |BFS
 |  +  |2017| 25|The Halting Problem                       |Turing machine

-Hint from subreddit was used for: Day 23 Part 2.
+Hint from `subreddit` was used for Day 23 Part 2.

 ### 2018